niall20021/quiz/README.md

 # Credits

 ## Code
-- I used [Google](https://www.google.com/) to find the questions and answers to the quiz
+- I used [Google](https://www.google.com/) to find the questions and answers to the quiz.
-- I also used [YouTube]
+- I also used [YouTube](https://www.youtube.com/) to find examples of quiz's.

+# Acknowledge